ankitmehta21/TIL/git/rst-in-github.rst

 I'm actually learning something with my TIL post :).

 Looks like the metadata wrapped in colons is still visible.
 Let's test an HTML meta attribute...
+Dang.
+Still visible, and twice as ugly.